Exhibition Details / Prospectus

 North Ballachulish had been lurking in the background as a layout idea for some years , as someone who is frequently in the West Highlands of Scotland, Ive always been struck by the “whatifability” of a station based on the area of land between the Loch and the A82 after you come over Ballchulish bridge into North Ballchulish – the sharp left hand bend at the north end has some thing that says build me about it.

-Set in 1970 /71 apart from passengers traffic by the ubiiquitous 27s there will be goods working to Kinlocleven (Presflos and Cov Hops from Burntisland) Oil and Timber workings as well as some van and 16 tom mineral traffic.
+Set in 1970 /71 apart from passengers traffic by the ubiiquitous 27s there will be goods working to Kinlocleven (Presflos and Cov Hops from Burntisland) Oil and grain workings for the distileeries, as well as some van and 16 tom mineral traffic.
 Not too ambitious but the chance for some nice scenic modelling. it will feature the Church (St Brides) there, a few cottages and a very nice cottage group which is right on the bend of the A 82.